opendata-swiss/ckan-embed/README.md

 - `rows`: limit the number of results shown
 - `jsonp`: toggle the use of JSONP (see note below)

-If you are running this script on the same server or using a backend proxy (supported in all web servers) to the CKAN API, we recommend that you *disable* JSONP with the `jsonp: false` option.
+NOTE: if you are running this script on the same server or using a backend proxy (supported in all web servers) to the CKAN API, we recommend that you *disable* JSONP with the `jsonp: false` option.

 For more usage examples see `test/index.html`.